N3UN3R/data_preparation/README.md

 enetGetterNew.py
 - contains one function that returns all households zipcodes matched to their meterIds
 - contains one function that returns all netinformations for a household matched to its meterId

+KonzessionsGetter.py
+- contains function that matches Konzessionsabgaben from all households from assetList.json to their meterIds
+- contains function that matches Konzessionsabgaben from all prosumer Households from assetListe.json to their meterIds